qguv/essays/_posts/2015-03-22-alignment.md

 defined, the less freedom that character will have to dance around the character plane.
 A Lawful Good hero, for instance, might avoid Chaotic characters who would otherwise help the hero bring about Good.
-The same hero might ignore evil characters who might be able to establish order.
+The same hero might ignore Evil characters who might be able to establish order.

-We can imagine that characters defined on both axes have more **responsibility** and are therefore less **flexible;** after all, wouldn't a character with a single goal have better focus on their **one goal** and be willing to go further to ensure their success?
+We can imagine that characters defined on both axes have more *responsibility* and are therefore less *flexible;* after all, wouldn't a character with a single goal have better focus on their *one goal* and be willing to go further to ensure their success?

 [tvt hero]: http://tvtropes.org/pmwiki/pmwiki.php/Main/HeroProtagonist

 ## Pitfalls of the Rectangular Character Plane

-_more once I wake up tomorrow_
+_more after my Monday mid-term_